 • When there are 2 commercial payers:

-• For a child covered by both parents, usually, you should use the birthday rule — the month that comes first would be primary.
+• For a child covered by both parents, usually you should use the birthday rule: the parent whose birth month comes first in the calendar year would be primary.
+The birthday rule may not apply if a custody agreement specifies otherwise.

 • For spouses who both have coverage, each spouse would have their own policy as primary, and the other spouse's policy would be secondary.